-The 2018 Annual Debt Report (Appendix A) provides information regarding the City of Regina's (City) debt profile.
-This report shows that the City is in a strong, stable financial position as it relates to debt as of December 31, 2017.
-Selected indicators used to inform debt-related decisions can identify areas that require enhanced and careful monitoring, if necessary.
+The 2019 Annual Debt Report (Appendix A) provides information regarding the City of Regina's (City) debt profile.
+This report shows that the City is in a strong, stable financial position related to debt as of December 31, 2018.
+Select indicators used to inform debt-related decisions can identify areas that require enhanced and careful monitoring, if necessary.
 The debt report also shows the methods in which the City's consolidated debt is assessed to arrive at a decision of its reasonableness.
-All benchmarks and targets that are modelled after best practices have been met and are projected to be met for 2018.
+All benchmarks and targets that are modelled after best practices have been met and are projected to be met for 2019.

-The City received an AA+ credit rating with a positive outlook from the rating agency S&P Global in May 2018, which is an improvement from the prior year.
-This rating along with comparisons to other cities and the performance ratio indicators used in this report, shows that the City maintains a strong capacity to meet current financial commitments and obligations.
+The City received a AAA credit rating from the rating agency S&P Global in May 2019, which is an improvement from the prior year.
+This rating, along with comparisons to other cities and the performance ratio indicators, shows that the City maintains a strong capacity to meet current financial commitments and obligations.
 While debt has increased in recent years due to investments in large capital projects (stadium, Wastewater Treatment Plant (WWTP), and Buffalo Pound Water Treatment Plant), the thoughtful and planned approach taken by the City has allowed its debt to remain at a reasonable level.

 The current debt limit for the City is \$450 million.
-Currently, the City of Regina is using 71 per cent of its debt limit.
+Currently, the City of Regina is using 71 per cent of its debt limit at December 31, 2018.
 There are potential large capital projects, such as the Buffalo Pound Water Treatment Plant Renewal Project that will likely require debt funding in the next few years.
 Balancing these and other capital needs over the next ten years will require strong financial management, decision making, and prioritization of community priorities to achieve long-term financial viability.
-Any increase to the City's debt limit must be approved by the Saskatchewan Municipal Board (SMB).